casper-network/casper-sidecar/README.md

 * gcc
 * g++

-## Setting Up *Example_config.toml*
+## Configuration

-The file *config.toml* in the base *event-sidecar* directory contains configuration details for your instance of the Sidecar application.
+The file *example_config.toml* in the base *event-sidecar* directory contains default configuration details for your instance of the Sidecar application.
 These must be adjusted prior to running the application.

 ### Node Connections